p5videoKit/IM-Screens-2025-03-ima/README.md

 p5VideoKit is open source and can be extended with the user’s p5js code for a plethora of visual effects and interactivity.

-One possible application of p5Videokit would be a public facing installation allowing anonymous people on the street to use their hand held devices to interact with large street facing screens, thereby collaborating on real time creation of “digital graffiti”.

 Building on ICM, students will learn how to adapt simple sketches into components of p5VideoKit so that algorithms can be quickly composited and orchestrated into more complex works.